This document was compiled and is copyright (2001) by Robert J. Budzynski.

 In other words, all member identifiers are by default

-, and are available to any code that
+public, and are available to any code that

 holds a handle to an object cloned from the given class.